How to Set Up Your Blog for Success

 A Blog Page That Encourages Engagement and Sharing

-You can write the best article ever, but you are missing a huge opportunity if your readers can’t interact with your posts.
-Give your posts their best chance for success by making it easy for your visitors to engage and share.
-Make sure that your blog page includes:
+You can write the best article ever, but you’re missing a huge opportunity if your readers can’t interact with your posts.
+Give your articles their best chance for success by making it easy for your visitors to engage and share.
+Make sure you set up your blog to include:

 Bios and Photos for Every Author